qjack001/Git-Cooking/_posts/meals/2021-01-30-Vegetarian-xiao-long-bao-(soup-dumplings).md

 ## Ingredients

 Skins
--300g of flour
+- 300g of flour
--160 ml of warm water
+- 160 ml of warm water
--pinch of salt
+- pinch of salt

 Filling
--1 package of beyond meat ground
+- 1 package of beyond meat ground
--2-3 finely chopped green onions
+- 2-3 finely chopped green onions
--2 ish cups of finely grated cabbage
+- 2 ish cups of finely grated cabbage
--a few pinches of sugar
+- a few pinches of sugar
--a few pinches of msg
+- a few pinches of msg
--soy sauce to taste
+- soy sauce to taste
--tablespoon of chinese black vinegar
+- tablespoon of chinese black vinegar
--sesame oil to taste
+- sesame oil to taste
--two tablespoons of milk solids (skimmed off of ghee)
+- two tablespoons of milk solids (skimmed off of ghee)

 Soup base/aspic
--3 green onions
+- 3 green onions
--handful of sichuan peppercorns and white peppercorns -knob of ginger
+- handful of sichuan peppercorns and white peppercorns
+- knob of ginger
--1-2 cloves of garlic (keep it light)
+- 1-2 cloves of garlic (keep it light)
--small amount of soy sauce and chinese black vinegar -shittake mushrooms
+- small amount of soy sauce and chinese black vinegar
+- shittake mushrooms
--homemade veggie broth
+- homemade veggie broth
--gelatin or agar agar
+- gelatin or agar agar

 </section>